Methods to deploy Serverless Functions

 Serverless Framework can be used in many use cases such as CI/CD, production deployments, and multi-project deployments with serverless-compose.

-Many of the examples found in our Serverless Examples repository make use of Serverless Framework, and may help you get started.
+Many of the examples found in our Serverless Examples repository make use of Serverless Framework, and can help you get started.

 Terraform